5 Things You Should Know Before Developing A Hybrid App

 Before we get started on this topic, here’s what hybrid apps and native apps are all about:

-Native apps: These are built for a specific operating system, using a programming language such as, Java, Objective-C, Swift, etc. A native app developed for iOS won’t work on Android devices, and vice-versa.
+Native apps: These are built for a specific operating system using a programming language such as Java, Objective-C, Swift, etc. A native app developed for iOS won’t work on Android devices, and vice-versa.
 These apps take longer to develop and cost more.

 This is an example of a native app:

 The more recent technologies include React Native and Flutter from Facebook and Google.
-These apps can be easily deployed across multiple platforms and is usually the cheaper and faster solution to develop a mobile app.
+These apps can be easily deployed across multiple platforms and are usually the cheaper and faster solution to develop a mobile app.
 Hire a React Native app development company to help you build a hybrid app.

 This is an example of a hybrid app: